 2. 갈비찜 (Galbijjim)

 English Meaning: Braised Beef Short Ribs

-Now, let’s recall the scene where Jung Hwan surprised his mother with a mini wedding celebration.
-They were in Dong Ryong restaurant which they said that the 갈비찜 (Galbijjim) is really delicious.
+Now, let’s recall the scene where Jung Hwan surprised his mother with a mini-wedding celebration.
+They were in Dong Ryong restaurant and they said that the 갈비찜 (Galbijjim) is really delicious.
 Remember that because the next word about Korean food that we will learn is 갈비찜 (Galbijjim).